proccaserra/isa-cookbook/content/validation.md

-# Validating ISA-Tab and ISA JSON
+# Validating ISA-Tab and ISA-JSON

 +++

-Using the ISA API you can validate ISA-Tab and ISA JSON files.
+Syntax validation is available from the ISA API.
+Validation comes in two flavors, whether you need validate ISA-Tab documents or want to check ISA-JSON files against the JSONSchema expression of the ISA model.

 ***